Special offer

 Although people often group interns and co-op students together, there are subtle differences between the two.
 An internship tends to be a brief period of time, typically one semester or over the summer.
 Students may participate in multiple internships throughout their studies to get a feel for what field they enjoy.

-However, a co-op typically lasts for a longer time as practical work experience is only a portion of cooperative education.
-Students in a co-op program will have in-classroom education and then apply it to the workplace with a co-op opportunity.
+However, a co-op typically lasts for a longer time, as practical work experience is only a portion of cooperative education.
+Students in a co-op program may have in-classroom education and then apply it to the workplace with a co-op opportunity.

-The main difference for businesses is that co-ops are typically full-time paid positions, while internships can be paid or unpaid and full-time or part-time.
+The main difference for businesses is that co-ops are typically full-time paid positions, while internships may be paid or unpaid and full-time or part-time.

 What do interns and co-op students do?